We’re pleased to announce that the North Montney Mainline (NMML) Project is now in-service.

 In July 2018, NGTL received Amending Order AO-003-GC-125 (the Order) from the NEB and approved by Governor in Council, approving the variance application and construction of the Project.

 In order to obtain the certificate, TC Energy made several project commitments that will now be tracked on a monthly basis.
 We are required to post and update the status of the project commitments on a monthly basis until the start of operation, and on a quarterly basis until the end of the fifth year of operation.
-The North Montney commitments tracking table is provided below.
+The North Montney commitment tracking summaries are listed by year:

 We’re here to answer your questions.
 For general questions you can contact us by email, but for a quicker response, please call us directly.